vipulnaik/diet-exercise-health/best-practices/best-practices-around-blood-tests.md

 ### Reminders to pause supplements for two days prior to the blood test

+**NOTE: If measuring B12, it is important to pause consumption of the B complex supplement for at least five days, and ideally at least a week, before the blood test.
+Even otherwise, it may make sense to pause B complex supplements given that I appear to have had an adverse reaction to them once.**

 Recent consumption of supplements can distort blood test results, particularly when the blood test is for the materials being supplemented (the risk is highest for water-soluble vitamins).
 Pausing